 And moreover, ladies and gentleman, it is so incredibly difficult to intertwine our own process with, (can I say,) crutch and comfortable “little friend” to give us another shot of adrenaline because, alas, it is available and so easy.

-I know, I am in the same boat that I use my computer almost 24 hours a day, (especially because I use a voice-activated software program and other apps after suffering a stroke so long ago.)
+I know, I am in the same boat that I use my computer almost 24 hours a day, (especially because I use a voice-activated software program and other apps.)
 But nevertheless, we need to step back, sometimes way back, and fully aware that intellect and desires for self-awareness are more important than asking our “secondhand lions” any sort of trivial aspect that recurrently gets in the way.